+Reproducibility in Demultiplexed Proteoform Identification

+TODO

-Comparison of two FDR Computation Methods.
+Comparison of two FDR Computation Methods

 As two PrSMs may be reported from a multiplexed MS/MS spectrum, to accurately assess the false discovery rate (FDR) when using the target-decoy approach as two single PrSMs can be reported per spectrum, we compared two different FDR computation methods using three different datasets, the pseudo-multiplexed spectra dataset, the E. coli dataset, and then the ovarian cancer dataset.
 The first method is to compute FDR on a single-PrSM level whereas the second computational method will compute FDR separately for the first reported PrSM and the second reported PrSM.
 Both E. coli datasets were searched against the UniProt E. coli proteome database concatenated with a shuffled decoy database of the same size and so was the ovarian cancer dataset against the UniProt human proteome database.